-Severe storms and snow to target Plains and Upper Midwest Saturday
+Severe storms and snow to target Plains, Upper Midwest on Saturday

 Crashing temperatures and heavy snow

-The deepening, or strengthening, low pressure system will swirl south a shot of frigid Arctic air in its wake, the cold coming in multiple waves.
+The deepening, or strengthening, low-pressure system will swirl south a shot of frigid Arctic air in its wake, the cold coming in multiple waves.
 The first will yield a 30-degree temperature drop along the cold front Saturday evening before a reinforcing cold air mass slides southeast on Sunday.

 Moderate to heavy snow will push east out of northeast Colorado and eastern Wyoming into the Sand Hills of Nebraska and the Black Hills of South Dakota on Saturday morning.
 Wraparound moisture on the back side of the low falling into cold air will generate additional moderate snows in the James River Valley of South Dakota and adjacent Minnesota during the evening.
 Mild air at the mid levels could foster greater freezing rain and ice accumulation in northern Wisconsin, with heavy snows relegated to the Upper Peninsula of Michigan.